 Refractory lining of a Basic Oxygen Furnace

 Theoretically the refractory lining of a converter is to be designed by the refractory type and different thicknesses so that no material is wasted at the end of the converter campaign.
-These mean all the zones (Fig 2) of the converter lining is worn out to the stopping thickness at the same time.
+This means that all the zones (Fig 2) of the converter lining is to worn out to the stopping thickness at the same time.
 But in practice this does not happen and the refractories in some zones are worn out faster than the refractories in other zones.
 A balanced lining design is always aimed to improve lining life at the optimum refractory cost.
-A balanced lining is the lining where different qualities and thicknesses of refractories are used in different zone of the converter after careful study of the wear pattern of the refractories in the converter.
-This type of lining is also called zonal lining since in such type of lining the refractories are zoned such that a given segment of lining having lesser wear is assigned a lower quality or less thickness of refractory.
+A balanced lining is the lining where different qualities and thicknesses of refractories are used in different zones of the converter after careful study of the wear pattern of the refractories in the converter.
+This type of lining is also called zonal lining since in such type of lining the refractories are zoned such that a given segment of lining having lesser wear is assigned a lower quality or lesser thickness of refractory.
 Similarly refractories of greater wear resistance and normally having higher cost are assigned to those segments of the converter lining which are having higher wear pattern so as to have longer life of these severe wear areas.

 Lining maintenance practices

-- Slag splashing – Slag splashing technique, a relatively recent development, has contributed to major enhancement in the converter lining life.
-Slag splashing as the name suggests, utilizes residual slag from the steel making process, which is conditioned, to provide a coating on the refractory surface to act as a wear lining in the subsequent blow.
-Liquid viscous slag is blown by means of high pressure nitrogen into the upper part of the converter (cone) where it sticks to the converter working lining.
+Slag splashing – Slag splashing technique contributes to major enhancement in the converter lining life.
+Slag splashing as the name suggests, utilizes residual slag from the steelmaking process, which is conditioned, to provide a coating on the refractory surface to act as a wear lining in the subsequent heat.
+Liquid viscous slag is blown by means of high pressure nitrogen (N2) into the different parts of the converter where it sticks to the converter working lining.
 Slag splashing technique needs few minutes of the converter time after the tapping of the previous heat and before the start of the next heat.
 Slag splashing technique has been developed to counter the erosion and produce a freeze lining in a converter.
-Splashed slag acts as a working lining during subsequent heats.
-It is become a powerful tool for increasing of the lining life of the converter.
-It entails the use of oxygen lance to blow nitrogen on the residual slag.
-Slag splashing needs 2-3 minutes and is done with converter in vertical condition.
-Nitrogen flow is controlled based on the lance height and is usually automated.
+Splashed slag acts as a working lining during subsequent heat.
+It has become a powerful tool for increasing of the lining life of the converter.
+It entails the use of O2 lance to blow N2 on the residual slag.
+Slag splashing needs 2 minutes to 3 minutes and is done with converter in vertical condition.
+N2 flow is controlled based on the lance height and is usually automated.

 Lining of converter and lining materials